greggman/dekapng/readme.md

 It probably would not be that hard to add real compression using some zlib library.
 The library just have to be adapted to handle a stream which I believe zlib compression is condusive too.

+There's also the issue right now that code that writes the `IDAT` chunks needs to know the size of the chunk it's going to write before it writes it.
+Given that at the end we are concatinating an array of Blobs we could just insert a blob with only the length at the right place in the array of blobs so that we don't have to know the length in advance.

+In other words as the code its now it's streaming to an arraybuffer.
+When the arraybuffer is full it saves the arraybuffer to a blob and adds the blob to the end of an array of blobs.

+   [largeblob, largeblob, largeblob]

+We could change the chunk writing code to return an array of blobs that would be something like

+   [4byteLengthBlob, dataBlob, dataBlob, dataBlob]

+That `4byteLengthBlob` would get inserted when ending the chunk.
+This way we wouldn't need to know the length.

+We'd then have an array of all blobs making the file (like we do now) that we can create a new blob from that is the concatination of all blobs.

 ## Credits